ros-infrastructure/ros2-cookbooks/cookbooks/ros2_windows/README.md

 The file `ros2_windows.json` may be modified for your own installation.
 Please check the available attributes in [cookbooks/ros2_windows/attributes](cookbooks/ros2_windows/attributes)

-For example, the following will configure the installation to setup the machine for development with connext and opensplice.
+For example, the following will configure the installation to setup the machine for development with connext.

 Adjust the `rti_connext` parameters to match your installation files.